 If you still need help choosing a clinical hypnotherapist near you, we have written an article on which questions you should ask before booking a hypnotherapy session.

-Studies show the efficacy of hypnosis for a variety of ailments.
+Studies show the efficacy of hypnosis for a variety of mental health issues and physical ailments.
 Here are a few examples of areas where we can help you.

 Our article on what hypnosis can treat will also help you.